 This is the great Buddha statue in Todaji, a.k.a.
 Daibutsu (大仏) of (or in) Nara.
 The word Daibutsu means “a statue of Buddhist Deity.”
-Usually, Daibutsu is huge but some small statues are also called.
+Usually, Daibutsu means huge one but some small ones are also called Daibutsu.
 For example, the Afro Buddha in Konkai Komyoji temple is known as “Afro Daibtsu” though it is not as big as Daibutsu of Nara.

 The real name of Buddha statue in Nara is “Birusyanabutsu of Rushanabutsu(毘盧遮那仏/盧遮那仏).”
 It is the most important Deity for Todaiji temple, was designated as a World Heritage site in 1998.

 The statue is enshrined in the Kondo Hall called “Daibutsuden.”
 Kondo is a hall the statue(s) of Deity is placed.
 Datibutsuden and the statue were caught by fire two times.
 The last time it saw fire was 1567 and Daibtsuden we can visit today was build in 1709.
 The statue had spent for nearly 150 years without roof.
 Its floor is around 123 sq yｓds and height is 160 ft.
 It is one-story building despite its appearance.

 Inside of Daibtsuden, there are six Deities to save Daibutsu.